By: First Union

-12 – Proof of Collateral
+18 Business Loan Requirements - Proof of Collateral

-Collateral can take the shape and form of just about anything, to include: real estate holdings, your personal home, equipment, vehicles, company inventory.
+Collateral can take shape and form of just about anything, including real estate holdings, your personal home, equipment, vehicles, and company inventory.
 Essentially, the items that you do use as collateral are at risk in the event that you default on your loan.

 At First Union, the last thing we want to do is scare you off.
-We are here to help small businesses get the cash they need for expansion, for weathering the storm, for really whatever reason you require money.
+We are here to help small businesses get the cash they need for expansion, for weathering the storm, and for really whatever reason you require money.
 If you don’t have collateral, we would still like to hear from you, as there probably is a way we can help you find the financing needed.

 You’re reading part 12 of our 18-part series: 18 Business Loan Requirements.